clay-lab/negation/README.md

 # negation
 New Repo to store results analysis from CLAY lab Transductions

-The data in this repo has been trained on the neural network model developed in the [CLAY lab Transductions repository] (https://github.com/clay-lab/transductions).
+The data in this repo has been trained on the neural network model developed in the [CLAY lab Transductions repository](https://github.com/clay-lab/transductions).

 ## Hyperparameters